hashicorp/consul/plugin/loop/README.md

 * Most commonly, CoreDNS forwarding requests directly to itself. e.g. via a loopback address such as `127.0.0.1`, `::1` or `127.0.0.53`
 * Less commonly, CoreDNS forwarding to an upstream server that in turn, forwards requests back to CoreDNS.

-To troubleshoot this problem, look in your Corefile for any `proxy` or `forward` to the zone in which the loop was detected.
+To troubleshoot this problem, look in your Corefile for any `forward`s to the zone in which the loop was detected.
 Make sure that they are not forwarding to a local address or to another DNS server that is forwarding requests back to CoreDNS.
-If `proxy` or `forward` are using a file (e.g. `/etc/resolv.conf`), make sure that file does not contain local addresses.
+If `forward` is using a file (e.g. `/etc/resolv.conf`), make sure that file does not contain local addresses.

 ### Troubleshooting Loops In Kubernetes Clusters